 But First… Organize Your Yearbook Page Materials

 You’ve got pages upon pages of notes and folders full of photos, but now you’re facing the task of turning that stack into something cohesive.
-It’s a problem faced by every yearbook advisor.
+It’s a problem faced by every yearbook adviser.
 Ever.

 Endless blocks of text might be enjoyable for the handful of people who love cracking open a good tome on a Friday night, but it’s also a no-go for those who don’t like to start their weekends with a Infinite Jest.
 On the other end of the spectrum, a glorified photo album leaves you without the ability to share the stories behind the photos, meaning you’re making your readers work harder to figure out what, exactly, is going on.

 What you need, good friend, is to strike a delicate balance through the power of organization.